Advantages and Disadvantages of an HOA

 Some organizations are run with military precision and do a solid job of providing rules as well as enforcing them.

-It is a good idea to do some research on the HOA before buying to see if there are any known problems before buying a home.
+It is a good idea to do some research on the HOA before buying to see if there are any known problems before purchasing a home.
 A good idea is to talk with several of your potential neighbors and let them fill you in on the gossip about not only the people in the community but also the management of the HOA.

 Choosing an HOA